kibook/s1kd-tools/tools/s1kd-instance/README.md

 -t &lt;techName&gt;
 Give the instance a different techName/pmTitle.

+-U &lt;classes&gt;
+Filter the object on the specified security classes.
+Elements marked with security classes not contained in the string &lt;classes&gt; are removed in the resulting instance.

 -u &lt;sec&gt;
 Set the security classification of the instance.
 An instance may have a lower security classification than the source if classified information is removed for a particular customer.